-I don’t like my child’s partner, and I’m not sure how to handle it without causing tension or distance.
-When your adult child introduces you to someone who doesn’t quite sit right with you—whether due to personality clashes, values misalignments, or simply an intangible “off” feeling—things can get tricky.
-Should you speak up?
-Or do you keep your thoughts to yourself and trust your child’s judgment?
-Is it necessary to like your adult child’s partner in the first place?
+I don’t like my child’s partner, and I’m not sure how to deal it without creating tension or distance.
+When your adult child introduces you to someone who doesn’t quite sit right with you, whether due to personality clashes, values misalignments, or simply an unexplainable “off” feeling, things can get complicated.

-Understand Why It’s Sensitive
+Understand Why It’s So Sensitive

 for many parents, it feels like an emotional betrayal when the child’s partner doesn’t meet personal expectations.